ahmedarif193/containerized-wordpress/README.md

 # WordPress Multi-Host Automation Script with DNS Management

 ## Overview
-This project offers a comprehensive automation solution for efficiently setting up and managing multiple WordPress sites, initially developed for Jojmagroup Holding.
-It includes scripts for automated WordPress deployment and DNS record management using Docker, Nginx, and Google Cloud DNS.
+This project provides a streamlined solution for deploying and managing multiple WordPress sites using Docker.
+It features a reverse proxy setup with Nginx for single IP management, shared MariaDB database usage, and automated DNS record management with Google Cloud DNS.
+This setup is ideal for efficiently managing multiple WordPress instances from a single VPS with ease and scalability.

 ## Features
 - **Automated WordPress and Database Container Creation**: Sets up WordPress instances with MariaDB databases using Docker.